 For the last several years, the University has utilized an actuarial firm to establish an appropriate level of funding for Workers' Compensation.
 The firm's methods for estimating projected claims and resulting outlays have proven to be very accurate.
 The impact of the Workers' Compensation Reform Act of 2005 has contributed significantly to the increase in program costs.
 Cost containment efforts have been initiated, including worker safety training programs and aggressive return to work programs.
-Actuaries have projected payments for FY 2008 to be \$5,741,600 and when compared to the State appropriation leaves a shortfall of over \$2.17 million.
+Actuaries have projected payments for FY 2009 to be \$8,121,400 and when compared to the State appropriation leaves a shortfall of over \$3.05 million.
 The University has created extensive programs, charge backs and incentives to control and reduce costs in the last several years.
 Even with the success of these programs, additional resources are required.
-For FY 2009, \$1,500,000 for workers' compensation is requested.
+For FY 2010, \$500,000 for workers' compensation is requested.

-LEGAL LIABILITY - \$250,000
+LEGAL LIABILITY - \$500,000

-Following national trends, all forms of legal liability claim experience at the University of Illinois is deteriorating.
+Following national trends, all forms of legal liability claims costs at the University of Illinois have grown.
 Awards of the court are hitting new highs; claims are requiring more dollars to effect settlement.
 The Cook County venue is one of the most litigious in the country; awards and settlements are among the highest.
 These facts are given consideration by both the actuary and the insurer.

 The University of Illinois maintains a comprehensive liability self-insurance program to cover the cost of claims made for bodily injury and personal injury.
 By far the largest exposure to the University is in the Board Legal Liability area, where claims are made for personal injury.
-Personal injury includes claims of discrimination, wrongful termination, civil rights violations, failure to educate, etc. The funding costs for the General and Board Legal liability programs has escalated from \$0.6 million to \$6.4 million during the period FY 1996 to FY 2008.
+Personal injury includes claims of discrimination, wrongful termination, civil rights violations, failure to educate, etc. The funding costs for the General and Board Legal liability programs has escalated from \$0.6 million to \$6.9 million during the period FY 1996 to FY 2009.
 This marked increase is due to: